Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Devices.md

 });
 ```

+When a device is added, the Input System automatically issues a [sync request](../api/UnityEngine.LowLevel.RequestSyncCommand.html) on the device.
+This instructs the device to send an event representing its current state.
+Whether this request succeeds depends on the whether the given device supports the sync command.

 #### Device removal

 When a Device is disconnected, it is removed from the system.
 A notification appears for [`InputDeviceChange.Removed`](../api/UnityEngine.InputSystem.InputDeviceChange.html) (sent via [`InputSystem.onDeviceChange`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_onDeviceChange)) and the Devices are removed from the [`devices`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_onDeviceChange) list.
 The system also calls [`InputDevice.OnRemoved`](../api/UnityEngine.InputSystem.InputDevice.html#UnityEngine_InputSystem_InputDevice_OnRemoved_).